dannybauman/30-day-map-challenge-2025/PLATFORM-TRACKER.md

 - **Base44**: Excellent for stats dashboards - verify calculations!
 - **Firebase Studio**: Be ready with API keys (Gemini + Google Maps), use code editor for fixes
 - **V0.dev**: May need iteration - be prepared to refine
-- **Claude/Gemini**: Avoid external CDN libraries - embed data instead
+- **Claude/Gemini Artifacts**: Struggled with external APIs, but were close - use embedded data instead when possible

 ---